tonipepperoni/gello-framework/docs/AUTH.md

 This document specifies a comprehensive authentication and authorization system for Gello, designed with:

+- **Laravel Sanctum's dual-mode auth** - SPA cookies + API tokens in one system
 - **Laravel's simplicity** for common auth patterns
 - **Supabase's flexibility** for token and session management
 - **NestJS CASL's power** for fine-grained authorization
 - **Effect-native patterns** for type safety and composability

 The system follows Gello's hexagonal DDD architecture with Effect-based services.

+### Key Insight: Sanctum's Two Problems

+Like Laravel Sanctum, Gello Auth solves **two separate problems**:

+1. **API Tokens** - Stateless tokens for mobile apps and third-party clients
+2. **SPA Authentication** - Cookie-based sessions for first-party SPAs with CSRF protection

+You can use either or both.
+The guard automatically detects which method is being used.

 ---